Floydlang/floyd/docs/floyd_systems.md

 # MORE ABOUT CONTAINERS

-Containers are where you spend most of your time - along with writing the Floyd Speak code.
+Containers are where you spend most of your time along with writing the Floyd Speak code.

 A mobile app is a container, so is the Django server on Heroku.
 A container is typically run as its own OS process.

-The container *completely* defines *all* its: concurrency, state, communication with ourside world and runtime errors of the container.
+The container *completely* defines *all* its: concurrency, state, communication with outside world and runtime errors of the container.
 This includes sockets, file systems, messages, screens, UI.

 There are often sibling containers in your system, like a server for your mobile game or data on Amazon S3.
 Containers may be implemented some other way or maybe canned solutions like Amazon S3, but should still be represented in Floyd Systems.

-Containers are data files: they list the needed unpure-containers and wires them together and adds a few other types of parts, like clocks actors.
-When you design a container the focus is on the *unpure components*.
-Other components on which your used components depend upon are automatically shown too, if they are unpure.
-This makes *all* unpure components visible in the same view -- no unpureness goes on anywhere out of sight.
+Containers are data files: they list the needed impure containers and wires them together and adds a few other types of parts, like clocks actors.
+When you design a container the focus is on the *impure components*.
+Other components on which your used components depend upon are automatically shown too, if they are impure.
+This makes *all* impure components visible in the same view -- no impureness goes on anywhere out of sight.

 **Wires**: carry messages encoded as a Floyd value, typically a Floyd enum.
 Notice that the message can carry *any* of Floyd's types -- even huge multi-gigabyte nested structs or collections.
 Since they are immutable they can be passed around efficiently (internally this is done using their ID or hardware address).

 **Actors** and **Clocks**: builtin mechanisms to define time and state.
-**Probes** and **Tweakers**: these are added ontop of a design.
-They allow you to augument a design with logging, profiling, breakpoints and do advanced performance optimizations.
+**Probes** and **Tweakers**: these are added on top of a design.
+They allow you to augment a design with logging, profiling, breakpoints and do advanced performance optimizations.

-Example of compoenents you drop into your container:
+Example of components you drop into your container:

 - A component written in C
-- Built in local file system component: Read and write files, rename directory, swap temp files (unpure)
+- Built in local file system component: Read and write files, rename directory, swap temp files (impure)
 - SVG Lib component (pure)
 - ImageLib component (pure)
-- Built in S3 component (unpure)
+- Built in S3 component (impure)
-- Built in socket component (unpure)
+- Built in socket component (impure)
-- Built in UI-component (unpure)
+- Built in UI-component (impure)
-- Built in command line component: Interfaces with command line arguments / returns (unpure)
+- Built in command line component: Interfaces with command line arguments / returns (impure)
-- Audio component that uses Direct X (unpure)
+- Audio component that uses Direct X (impure)

 Notice: these components are all non-singletons - you can make many instances in one container